sikol/sk-config/README.md

 ### Booleans

 `bool` is parsed differently from other types since it has no value.
-Instead, specifying the value is treated as `true`.
+Instead, specifying the option is treated as `true`.

 Example:
 * `my-option;`